awslabs/aws-proton-plugins-for-backstage/docs/install.md

 We recommend that you don't hard-code long lived AWS credentials in your production Backstage application configuration.
 Hard-coding credentials is risky and might expose your access key ID and secret access key.

-Instead, we recommend that you use short lived AWS credentials for your production Backstage application by deploying it to Amazon ECS, Amazon Elastic Kubernetes Services (Amazon EKS), or Amazon EC2.
+Instead, we recommend that you use short lived AWS credentials for your production Backstage application by deploying it to Amazon ECS, Amazon Elastic Kubernetes Service (Amazon EKS), or Amazon EC2.
 For more information about deploying Backstage to Amazon EKS using a Helm chart or to Amazon ECS on AWS Fargate using the AWS Cloud Development Kit (CDK), see [Deploying Backstage](https://backstage.io/docs/deployment/) in the Backstage documentation.

 ## IAM permissions